bluejay9676/norm-takehome-fullstack/README.md

 >

+- very different answer now vs 2 months ago
+- before i wouldve said typical be close to your users etc
+- now you can actually give the power to the users to personalize their experience
+- this isnt impossible anymore imo

 - Quick anecdote:
 - the CTO I worked with at Glencoco is building major.build - an internal tool vibecoding platform.
 - Micah - who was a killer sales guy on Glencoco, later joined in as a full time design partner, then sort of took over the whole operation after we shutdown - now with tools like loveable is making some insane tools and workflows.